 #2 Stop Opening the Windows When You Clean

-Nothing feels better than letting old, stuffy winter air out your windows and replacing it with a warm, spring breeze.
+Nothing feels better than letting old, stuffy winter air out through your windows and replacing it with a warm, spring breeze.
 What could be bett – achoo!
 If an allergy-proof home is your goal, keep your windows closed when you clean.

 If you must open them, try later in the day.
 Allergens are usually worse in the morning.